-When you search for an app on Apple or Google's Play store, there will be a list of options that resemble the original app, but are actually fake copies.
+When you search for an app on Apple or Google's Play store, there will be a list of options that resemble the original app but are fake copies.
 Even though Apple and Google are extremely tough on scrutinising apps, new malicious versions appear every day.

-Last month, the Indian BHIM app launched on Google's Play store to enable people to make digital payments, but was hit by the biggest fake app scandal to date.
-Numerous duplicates soon followed, some of which asking for permissions to review users' personal information.
+Last month, the Indian BHIM app launched on Google's Play store to enable people to make digital payments but was hit by the biggest fake app scandal to date.
+Numerous duplicates soon followed, some of which ask for permissions to review users' personal information.

 If an app is not free, or if it's a shopping app that requires credit card info, or happens to be any other payment-related app, it is potentially very hazardous if it's not legit.

-And if that wasn't bad enough, while some apps simply have the aim to share ads, there are also many that seek to steal the user's identity and credit card information.
-These apps can use malware to steal personal details, or worse – can tinker with your phone and lock it, until you pay a ransom.
+And if that wasn't bad enough, while some apps have the aim to share ads, many seek to steal the user's identity and credit card information.
+These apps can use malware to take personal details, or worse – can tinker with your phone and lock it, until you pay a ransom.

 Spot the signs

 So how can you recognise fake apps before it's too late?
 The following signs will help you spot them:

 Since most fake apps are made in haste, often where English is not a native tongue, the hackers might use poor spelling and grammar.
 You should pay attention to the copy in any app descriptions if you have any doubts about its originality.